 At least 60 square centimetres of reflective material on front and back of you during the race.
 Can be on your pack, but not on a bike.

 Whistle on string around neck to call for help, because your mouth is too numb to yell.

-You must carry 2000 calories of food with you from the start.
+For 200km bike, 162km run and 125km bike/run, you must carry 2000 calories of food with you from the start.
 These must be edible calories (e.g. not something unpalatable or inedible in cold weatherâ¦ be prepared to eat it).

 You must carry (and have the knowledge of how to use the option of your choice) either